 The Types plugin allows you to add custom fields for date and time.
 This enables you to add query filters to your Views and return only the posts that fall within specific dates, or dates relative to the current one.
-You can use this for calendar projects, displaying orders or invoices for a specific period, listing all users registered for the past year, and more.
+You can use this for calendar projects, displaying orders or invoices for a specific period, and more.

 The Types custom fields for date and time are stored in the database as UNIX timestamps, which are positive integers.
 Therefore, when inserting a query filter to test a date custom field you should use the NUMBER option.

 The following image displays an example where a filter is used to only show posts whose “Deadline” is today.

 In the query filter dialog, you specify the custom field to test, the type of comparison (e.g. “greater than”, “lower than or equal”, etc.), and the value to compare with.
 You could enter a timestamp directly, or use the following functions to generate one.